 Stay overnight at El Colibiri Hotel & Spa in Cambria.
 Located at 5620 Moonstone Beach Dr, Cambria, CA, 93428 it has ocean views and a Spanish-mission flare.
 While staying here, take a short hike in Moonstone Beach Park to see some of the best views in the early morning light.

 There were so many great places to pick from, but we ended up going to Robin’s.
-It proved to be an excellent choice with a Spanish-style ambiance and gardener’s paradise vibe.
+It proved to be an excellent choice with a Spanish-style ambiance and a gardener’s paradise vibe.
 The braised short ribs and brussel sprouts were delicious!

 Day 2 – Pacific Coast Highway Road Trip – Elephant Seal Vista Point